The Strategic Vetting of Custom Neon Signage

 Modeling the Financial Impact of High-Efficiency Systems

-To demonstrate the value of sourcing from a supplier that prioritizes efficiency (high lumens per watt), we modeled a scenario involving a facility upgrade.
+To demonstrate the value of sourcing from a supplier that prioritizes efficiency (high lumens per watt), we modeled a hypothetical scenario involving a facility upgrade.
 While this model uses high-bay parameters, the logic applies to large-scale neon-look architectural lighting where total wattage affects the building's Lighting Power Density (LPD) limits under ASHRAE 90.1-2022.

-Scenario: High-Scale Facility Retrofit
+Hypothetical Scenario: High-Scale Facility Retrofit

-- Total Annual Savings: ~$9,490 (Including HVAC cooling credits).
+Total Annual Savings: ~$9,490 (Includes energy, maintenance, and HVAC cooling credits).

 Methodology & Assumptions for ROI Modeling